Wahib13/fuelgh/README.md

 * Quick summary
 * Version 2.0
-This app is currently running in open beta at http://fuelgh.com This repository is for a web app that displays prices of fuel in different companies in Ghana.
-Written in Python, using the Django web framework.
-In the absence of a publicly available API to update the prices, we manually update the prices using an Excel sheet from http://www.npa.gov.gh/.
-(See "How do I get set up?").
+This repository is for a web app that displays prices of fuel in different companies in Ghana.
+It also exposes REST API endpoints to query/update the prices.
+It is written in Python, using the Django web framework.
-There is the foundation for a basic REST API so we could possibly become that publicly available API for indicative prices for fuel in Ghana.
+This web app is currently running at http://fuelgh.com/ The API (Swagger UI) - http://fuelgh.com/swagger-ui/

 ### Who is this repository for?
 (Why become a Contributor) ###
 Almost all consumer products have a way consumers can compare prices and buy what suits their budget.
 I believe there is the need to create an authoritative source that tracks the prices of crude oil products and help consumers make an informed decision when buying diesel/petrol.